atharvanaik10/ExcelSheet/README.md

 Currently, spending can be tracked in one of 11 categories and spending messages need to follow a rigid structure.
 Using this collected spending data, the end goal of this project is to develop a language model that automatically categorizes spending based on descriptions.
 Another future goal is to provide descriptive and prescriptive analysis within chatbot conversation.

-**Note:** This app is currently private/in-beta on Facebook Messenger and not publicly availablt.
+**Note:** This app is currently private/in beta on Facebook Messenger and not publicly available.

 ## Running with ngrok